 Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining

-Zhumei Wang1,2 Zechen Hu3 Ruoxi Guo4 Huaijin Pi4,5 Ziyong Feng3 Sida Peng4 Xiaowei Zhou4 Mingtao Pei1 Siyuan Huang2
+Zhumei Wang1,2* Zechen Hu3* Ruoxi Guo4 Huaijin Pi5 Ziyong Feng3 Liang Zhang6† Mingtao Pei1 Siyuan Huang2†

-3Deep Glint 4Zhejiang University 4The University of Hong Kong
+3Deep Glint 4Zhejiang University 5The University of Hong Kong 6Shandong Agricultural University

 TL;DR